-Q: When is the 2017 HOBY Tennessee seminar?
+When is the next HOBY Tennessee seminar?

-Q: How much does it cost to attend?
+How much does it cost to attend?

-Q: What happens at a HOBY TN seminar?
+What happens at a HOBY Tennessee seminar?

 HOBY seminars are specifically designed to help teach students how to think, not what to think.
 Dynamic speakers and community leaders will interact with students to discuss a variety of topics such as volunteerism, business, politics, and human rights.
 Students form friendships and make connections with other sophomores from across Tennessee in small groups, and learn more about their own leadership skills and interests with a variety of educational games and activities.

 Community service is a vital element of every HOBY seminar, and HOBY TN ambassadors will participate in a community service activity during the seminar and challenged to volunteer at least 100 hours of service in their own communities within the next year.

-Q: Who runs HOBY TN?
+Who runs HOBY Tennessee?

 Who are we?
 Our volunteers are attorneys, reporters, teachers, college students, event planners, medics, and non-profit professionals.
 Our goal is to share with each ambassador what HOBY has given us: a focus for our service, the ability to challenge traditional thought, and the courage to lead.
 Each volunteer is carefully screened by HOBY International staff, completed a background check, and participated in training events throughout the year.

-Q: Can students leave the seminar early or arrive late if they have a conflict such as a sports meet, prom, graduation, or need to study for a test?
+Can students leave the seminar early or arrive late if they have a conflict such as a sports meet, prom, graduation, or need to study for a test?

-Q: Can parents sit in on the conference?
+Can parents sit in on the conference?

-No, and here’s why: when a student gets to the HOBY seminar, there’s a good chance he/she won’t know a single other student there.
+No, and here’s why: when a student gets to the HOBY seminar, there’s a good chance they won’t know a single other student there.
 Stepping out of one’s comfort zone is a key element of the HOBY program and students have reported to us year after year that the chance to interact with people who have no preconceived notions about them gave them the freedom to truly discover their own voice.
 Students are encouraged to leave behind the labels, cliques, and prejudices that they may walk in with and explore who it is that they truly want to be.